npmhub/npmhub/README.md

 # npmhub

-  [link-cws]: https://chrome.google.com/webstore/detail/npmhub/kbbbjimdjbjclaebffknlabpogocablj "Version published on Chrome Web Store"
+[link-cws]: https://chrome.google.com/webstore/detail/npmhub/kbbbjimdjbjclaebffknlabpogocablj 'Version published on Chrome Web Store'
-  [link-amo]: https://addons.mozilla.org/en-US/firefox/addon/npm-hub/ "Version published on Mozilla Add-ons"
+[link-amo]: https://addons.mozilla.org/en-US/firefox/addon/npm-hub/ 'Version published on Mozilla Add-ons'

 npmhub is a browser extension that lets you explore npm dependencies on GitHub and GitLab repos.
 When viewing a repository's file list containing a `package.json`, this extension will display links and descriptions for each dependency at the bottom of the page.